-Consider this: Waypoint Homes (now Starwood Waypoint), co-founded by the same co-founders as Mynd and an early pioneer in the single-family rental space, relied on self-showings to rent thousands of units and reported only one security issue.
+Consider this: Waypoint Homes, co-founded by the same co-founders as Mynd and an early pioneer in the single-family rental space, relied on self-showings to rent thousands of units and reported only one security issue.
 One.
 Single.
 Issue.

 Once authentication is complete, a prospective resident can specify the date/time they’d like to see a property.
-Showings can take place between 7 am and 8 pm, seven days a week, 365 days per year.
+Showings can occur between 7 am and 8 pm, seven days a week, 365 days per year.
 This makes it easy to visit and tour properties at their convenience, without having to juggle schedules with an owner or property manager.

 On the day/time of the appointment, the person planning to tour the unit simply arrives at the apartment.
 The owner or property manager will send over a unique 6-digit code to unlock the smart lockbox.
-That code is only valid for a short period of time (usually, between one and two hours) and can only be used by the person who received it.
+That code is only valid for a short time period and can only be used by the person who received it.

-Plugin the code and the lockbox opens, where you’ll find a key to get inside the property.
+Plugin the code, and the lockbox opens, where you’ll find a key to get inside the property.
 Potential tenants never feel pressured to hurry through a tour; they can explore the unit at their own pace without a pushy salesperson breathing down their neck.
 When the tour is complete, potential renters just pop the key back into the lockbox and go on their way.
 Piece of cake.

 The landlord or property manager then follows up to see how the tour went, whether the person has questions about the apartment or whether they’re interested in moving forward to sign a lease.

 They can tour a unit quickly and easily.
 They can even tour a unit multiple times without feeling like a burden.
-If they like the unit the first time around, they can easily schedule a follow-up showing for their family, roommates or significant other.
+If they like the unit the first time around, they can easily schedule a follow-up showing their family, roommates, or significant others.
 Maybe they even schedule a third or fourth tour to pop in and take some measurements when buying furniture.
-In the past, this would have been a huge time suck for listing agents.
+In the past, this would have been an enormous time suck for listing agents.
 Nowadays, it’s no big deal.